SSJemey/bd-hdi-digital-divide/README.md

 # Bangladesh's Human Development Trajectory and the Digital Divide
 ### A short analytical note using UNDP's Human Development Index, 1990–2023

-**Shanjida Sultana Jemey — September 2026**

 ---

 ## Why this note

 BD Digital Access, an earlier project of mine, used the World Bank's open data to map how unevenly internet access, mobile penetration, and literacy are distributed across Bangladesh.
-This note extends that question to UNDP's own flagship measure of development — the Human Development Index (HDI) — using UNDP's complete 1990–2023 composite indices time series, to ask a more specific version of the same thing: what does Bangladesh's long-run development trajectory actually look like, and where might digital access be one of the forces behind it?
+This note extends that question to UNDP's own flagship measure of development the Human Development Index (HDI), using UNDP's complete 1990–2023 composite indices time series, to ask a more specific version of the same thing, what does Bangladesh's long-run development trajectory actually look like, and where might digital access be one of the forces behind it?

 ## What the full trajectory shows

-Bangladesh's HDI has risen from **0.397 in 1990 to 0.685 in 2023** — a sustained, nearly uninterrupted climb across 34 years, placing it in the **medium human development** category at rank **130**.
+Bangladesh's HDI has risen from **0.397 in 1990 to 0.685 in 2023**- a sustained, nearly uninterrupted climb across 34 years, placing it in the **medium human development** category at rank **130**.
 The single most notable feature of that trajectory is not the endpoint but the shape of the climb relative to its neighbors.

 In 1990, Bangladesh (0.397) started behind India (0.446), Nepal (0.404), and Sri Lanka (0.638), and only narrowly ahead of Pakistan (0.396).
-Over the following three decades, Bangladesh's curve rises more steeply than any of its neighbors except Sri Lanka, and by 2023 it has fully converged with India — both countries now stand at **exactly 0.685**.
+Over the following three decades, Bangladesh's curve rises more steeply than any of its neighbors except Sri Lanka, and by 2023 it has fully converged with India, both countries now stand at **exactly 0.685**.
 Bangladesh overtook Nepal by the early 1990s and has held a growing lead over Pakistan throughout.
 Only Sri Lanka (0.776) remains clearly ahead.

 | Country | HDI (1990) | HDI (2023) | Category (2023) |
 |---|---|---|---|